Home » Travel & Outdoors » Things to Do in the Badlands South Dakota

 Cedar Pass Campground

 Offers basic amenities and stunning views.
 Each site has a shade shelter and picnic table.
-Reserve in advance during peak season (June-August).
 The campground’s proximity to the Ben Reifel Visitor Center makes it convenient for joining ranger programs and accessing trailheads.

 Sage Creek Campground